bear-rsg/4m-association/themes/elegant/documentation/content/Contributing/travis-ci-and-doc-website.md

 - Confirm we require 'sudo' access
 - Configure python version as 3.5

-All of this depends on Travis Image being used and their documentationtitle: (.*)
+All of this depends on Travis Image being used and their documentation
-date: 2021-03-31

-date: 2021-03-30

 Now, we'll prepare the environment for our tests: